minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ### Understanding Dependencies

 While in most cases, you can and should just stick any values captured inside the function passed into `useMemo`, it's still important to understand what's going on here.
-When a node is rendered, react will store each of the dependencies in the dependency array.
+When a node is rendered, React will store each of the dependencies in the dependency array.
 On each subsequent render, it will compare the values on the current render and the previous render.
 If these values are different, then the dependencies have "changed" and the computation or effect will be run again.

 Lua has both value types and reference types.
-In particular, tabels are reference types and modifying a table will not change the reference to the table.
+In particular, tables are reference types and modifying a table will not change the reference to the table.
 Thus the following does not work.

 ```lua
 local function MyBoopMachine()